-The 2016 Yes Jackpot got an overhaul with some new tech but still didn’t loose the personality that made this such a strongly recommended board.
+The Yes Jackpot got an overhaul in 2016 with some new tech but still didn’t loose the personality that made this such a strongly recommended board.
+The 2017 Yes Jackpot is the same as the 2016 and only the graphics changed.
 This year it’s a really strong park ride that still has some good mountain skills.

 2017 Yes Jackpot Review– Nothings changed from 2016 other than the graphics

 So there are some major changes to the 2016 and 2017 Yes Jackpot made by SWS over the 2015 GST Model.